-Our Founder, Alexia Hilbertidou, is an excellent orator with a powerful story to tell.
+Our Founder, Alexia Hilbertidou, is an excellent orator with a powerful story to tell..

-She has been a keynote speaker for over 40 corporate organisations including Air New Zealand, Trade Me, Chorus, Datacom, AMP, Auckland Council, Russell McVeagh, Vodafone, Westpac, and Chartered Accountants Australia and New Zealand.
+Alexia has spoken at over 150 corporate and community events to over 80,000 people about Gender Equality, Gen Z Mindset, Women in STEM, and the future of work.
+She has been a keynote speaker for over 40 corporate organisations including Air New Zealand, Trade Me, AMP, The New Zealand Defence Force, Auckland Council, Russell McVeagh, Vodafone, Westpac, PwC, The University of Auckland, Microsoft, Foodstuffs, and Deloitte.

-Alexia proves that you are never too young (or too short) to be an agitator for change.
+Through her jaw dropping, name dropping stories Alexia proves that you are never too young (or too short) to create change.